 - Logie Steading, situated a few miles to the south of Forres, is a good starting place for walks along the River Findhorn.
 The steading has a café, food outlets, craft shops and the River Findhorn Heritage Centre.

-- Brodie Countryfare is a stone’s throw from Brodie Castle and includes a food hall and delicatessen, household goods, men’s and women’s clothing and a restaurant.
+- Brodie Countryfare is a stone’s throw from Brodie Castle and includes a food hall and delicatessen, household goods, men’s and women’s clothing, pet supplies and a restaurant.

 - For petrolheads, Moray Motor Museum in Elgin has a superb collection of veteran, vintage and classic cars and motorbikes, and is housed in a light and airy old mill building.